 How Much Protein Should Be Taken In A Low Protein Diet?

 Normally, your body requires about 40-60 g of protein every day (or 0.8 g of protein per kg body weight, depending on activity level).
-So, if you weigh 60 kgs and do very little to no physical exercise, you will need 48 g of protein per day.
+So, if you weigh 60 kgs and do very little to no physical exercise, you will need 48 g of protein per day (9).

 In cases where a low protein diet is needed for medical reasons, you must reduce your protein consumption to 0.5-0.6 g/kg body weight based on the condition of your kidneys and requirement (2).
 Consult your doctor for any clinical conditions.

 The bottom line is a low-protein diet is to avoid consuming high-protein sources and have foods that have low-protein content.
 What are they?
 Here’s a list of foods to eat and avoid on a low-protein diet.

 Foods To Eat